nystudio107/craft-seomatic/README.md

     ],
 ];
 ```
+Just copy the `config.php` to your Craft `config/` directory as `seomatic.php` and you can configure the settings in a multi-environment friendly way.
+See the [Craft Environments](https://docs.craftcms.com/v3/config/environments.html#config-files) page for details, and **N.B.:**

+> The `'*'` key is required here so Craft knows to treat it as a multi-environment key, but the other keys are up to you

 This is how you can make your multi-environment nomenclature to SEOmatic's.
 This works exactly like Craft's [multi-environment config](https://docs.craftcms.com/v3/configuration.html#application-config) files such as `general.php` and `db.php`.
 See SEOmatic's `config.php` for details.

 ### Access Permissions